California Sales and Use Tax & Audit Guide

 California Sales Tax Audit Process

-California sales and use tax audits usually follow the process laid out in the following flowchart.
-See the detailed guidance for each stage of the process in the sections below.
+See the detailed guidance for each stage of the audit process in the flowchart below.

 What to Expect After You Receive a California Sales and Use Tax Audit Notice